George Stacy: 1602

-An alternate universe variant of Captain Stacy appears in Spider-Man: 1602.
+An alternate universe version of Captain Stacy appears in Spider-Man: 1602.
 This version is a passenger of the Mayflower and a former member of the Royal Navy.

 House of M

 Chief George Stacy in the House of M timeline.
 Art by Salvador Larocca.

-An alternate universe variant of George Stacy appears in "Spider-Man: House of M".
+An alternate universe version of George Stacy appears in "Spider-Man: House of M".
 This version is a former police chief and a personal friend of Peter Parker, though the latter is soured after George discovers Peter's diary and ramblings that allude to his death on Earth-616.

 Marvel Adventures

-An alternate universe variant of George Stacy appears in Marvel Adventures Spider-Man #54.
+An alternate universe version of George Stacy is introduced in Marvel Adventures Spider-Man #54 as a main character.
 This version is younger and has light brown hair.
 Upon discovering Spider-Man's secret identity, he calls on him for support on some of his cases.

-Spider-Gwen

-An alternate universe variant of George Stacy from Earth-65 appears in Spider-Verse and Spider-Gwen.

 Spider-Geddon

-Two alternate universe variants of George Stacy appear in Spider-Geddon:
+Two alternate universe versions of George Stacy appear in Spider-Geddon: